Story & Converstation

 I nodded and unceremoniously went to the computer to start recording the following chapter.

 The twins had a great time.
-With the materials shipped there over the years, and the helpers that accompanied them, it was not difficult to immediately establish comfortable living quarters.
+With the materials shipped there over the years, and with the helpers that accompanied them, it was not difficult to immediately establish comfortable living quarters.
 What they had learned by watching their older siblings, and from the specific instructions of their parents, proved to be very effective.
 They were surprised how fast their world took shape.

 It was a rush of productivity.
 Projects were set up, buildings erected, gardens planted and food and water supplies regulated.